-- distance.
-Purpose-Built Student Accommodation will also be supported where the development is capable of having good access to public transport and facilities as a result of proposed transport improvements, including through a package of measures that the proposal would deliver.
-During the site selection process applicants should give priority to locations in proximity to the institutions that the development will serve. - 17.37 Policy LP28 seeks to protect against the loss of existing student accommodation.
+- 17.39 Policy LP28 seeks to protect against the loss of existing student accommodation.
 This is particularly to ensure that such loss does not adversely impact on existing capacity or existing residents, whose displacement could create additional pressure on the conventional housing market.
-However, flexibility will be applied where it can be clearly demonstrated that demand for the provision in question no longer exists. - 17.38 To ensure conformity with the London Plan, proposals for Purpose-Built Student Accommodation will be required to provide functional living spaces and layouts, as well as adequate proportions of affordable and wheelchair accessible/easily adaptable student accommodation.
+However, flexibility will be applied where it can be clearly demonstrated that demand for the provision in question no longer exists. - 17.40 To ensure conformity with the London Plan, proposals for Purpose-Built Student Accommodation will be required to provide functional living spaces and layouts, as well as adequate proportions of affordable and wheelchair accessible/easily adaptable student accommodation.
 In addition, all proposals will be required to enter into a Section 106 planning obligation to secure a student management plan to guarantee the protection of residential amenity for neighbours and for the occupiers of the accommodation.